When the Training Set Starts Eating Itself

 First, training-data provenance should distinguish origin classes.
 Developers should track whether data came from direct human records, licensed corpora, public web crawls, simulations, model-generated examples, human-edited model outputs, generated preference labels, or benchmark material.
 The categories will never be perfect, but total opacity is a governance choice.

-Second, synthetic data should have a purpose statement.
+Second, every synthetic dataset should have a purpose statement and a mixture record.
 Generated examples used for math, code, safety refusals, red-teaming, role play, rare-case augmentation, summarization, or alignment should not be blended under one label.
+The record should name the generator, version, prompts or simulator, filtering process, human review, source data dependencies, percentage of the final mixture, and known exclusions.
 The purpose determines the failure mode.

 Third, verification should match the domain.
 Synthetic geometry problems can be checked differently from synthetic therapy dialogues.
 Synthetic code can be tested.
 Synthetic medical cases require clinical oversight.
 Synthetic civic opinion should not be treated as a substitute for public voice.